 A support group can be a place for you to connect with other guys; talk safely about your experiences living with MS, and share stories, support, and advice with men who are going through similar experiences.

 If you’re a man with MS and you’re more comfortable speaking your mind with the guys, that’s okay.
-You may feel isolated if you’re no longer able to do their usual activities, such as playing sports.
-Self-esteem can also take a hit if MS affects employment status.
-It’s important to find ways to communicate.

 Some men minimize their symptoms, which can make it harder for the physician to assess what’s going on.
 Make sure you’re open and direct with your healthcare provider and family about the ways MS impacts your life.

 Men with MS may have less awareness of their symptoms and treatment options

 Noticing, and evaluating, their symptoms can help men be more in touch with what they’re going through and more aware of their options.

 Men with MS are less likely than women to believe in their ability to continue daily activities